 The FIT Student Rights and Responsibilities Manual contains crucial information about what it means to be part of the community at FIT.

 This publication identifies many, but not all, of the important policies and regulations that address the expectations and obligations of students at FIT.
-Failure to comply with community standards may subject a student to disciplinary action as defined in the college’s Student Code of Conduct and Academic Honor Code.
-The manual is produced by the Office of the Vice President of Enrollment Management and Student Success.
+Failure to comply with community standards may subject a student to disciplinary action as defined in the college’s Code of Student Conduct and Academic Honor Code.

 It is FIT’s goal to provide an exciting, vibrant learning community on campus, both in and out of the classroom.
 The manual may be found at fitnyc.edu/life-at-fit/rights-and-responsibilities.